SHOKHZODJURAEV/AI-Duke/README.md

 - Fine-tuning models for specific text formats and styles.
 - Exploring recursive generation methods for controlled output.

+## Folder: ai-basic-day12

+This folder focuses on dataset handling and text generation using PyTorch.
+Topics include:

+- Creating custom datasets for text-based tasks.
+- Loading and preprocessing text data for training.
+- Implementing PyTorch DataLoaders for efficient batching.
+- Exploring text generation techniques with custom datasets.

 ## How to Use This Repository

 1. Clone the repository to your local machine.